launchscout/ai-part-deux/index.md

   - LLMs are often better at explaining code than writing it
 - Be critical!
   - It will often write code that is "suboptimal"
-  - Tell it to do better!
+  - "Please make this code clearer and more concise"

 ---

-# Giving up too quickly
-## It will often fail before it succeeds

----

-# Things to try
-- Tests often can give it the feedback it needs to get it right
-- Saying it again a different way
-- Breaking the problem down smaller

----

-# Giving up too slowly
-## Learning when it's time to take the wheel
+# Learning when it's time to take the wheel
 - Failing three times is a good rule of thumb
 - You might see patterns in what it fails at